 This is just a small selection of the growing universe of digitally available Primary Sources.
-The Digital Public Library of America is also recommended, including their browse-able list of primary source sets.
+The Digital Public Library of America and the U.S. National Archives Docs Teach also recommended, including their browse-able list of primary source sets.
 The Lloyd Sealy Library subscribes to several primary source databases which are available with a John Jay log-in.
 See also An Introduction to Archival Research and the Lloyd Sealy Library Guide to Special Collections

 Digital Special Collections

 Selected portions of our Special Collections are now available digitally.

 The FBI Vault - Electronic Reading Room includes hundreds of FBI files requested by FOIL requests or made publically available for other reasons.
 You can browse by FBI categories such as Gangs and Extremist Groups Counter-Terrorism, Gangster Era Violent Crime and Unexplained Phenomenon